Blackheath, London: Geography

 Blackheath is one of the largest areas of common land in Greater London, with 85.58 ha of protected commons.
 The heath is managed by Lewisham and Greenwich councils.
-Highlights on the Greenwich side include the Long Pond (also known as Folly Pond), close to the main entrance of Greenwich Park.
-On the Lewisham side are three ponds, with Hare and Billet pond considered to be the most natural and probably the best wildlife habitat.
+Highlights on the Greenwich side include the Long Pond, also known as Folly Pond, close to the main entrance of Greenwich Park.

+On the Lewisham side are three ponds, with Hare and Billet pond the most natural, and probably the best wildlife habitat.
 Lewisham retains important areas of acid grassland that support locally rare wild plants such as Common stork's bill, Fiddle dock and Spotted medick.
 Key areas are to the east of Granville Park between South Row and Morden Row and on the cricket field east of Golfers Road.

 The heath's habitat was well known to early botanists.
 In the 18th century Carl Linnaeus reportedly fell to his knees to thank God when he first saw the gorse growing there.
 However, this disputed account is more often attributed to Putney Heath.
 This environment supported both the flora and fauna of wild grassland.
 In 1859, Greenwich Natural History Society recorded a wide list of animal species, including natterjack toads, hares, common lizards, bats, quail, ring ouzel and nightingale.
 Today, bats remain and migrating ring ouzel may occasionally be seen in spring.

 Extensive mineral extraction in the 18th and early 19th centuries, when gravel, sand and chalk were extracted left the heath transformed.
 This left large pits in many parts.
 In 1945 pits were filled with bomb rubble from World War II, then covered with topsoil and seeded with rye grass, leaving Vanbrugh Pits to the north-east side and Eliot Pits in the south-west.
 Infilled areas stand out, especially in late spring and early summer, from their deep-green rye grass.

 Politics and government

-Blackheath is covered by the constituencies of Lewisham East, Greenwich and Woolwich and Eltham and Chislehurst for elections to the House of Commons of the United Kingdom.
+Blackheath is covered by the constituencies of Lewisham North, Greenwich and Woolwich and Eltham and Chislehurst for elections to the House of Commons of the United Kingdom.

-Blackheath is part of the Blackheath Westcombe ward for elections to Greenwich London Borough Council.
+Blackheath is part of the Blackheath Westcombe ward for elections to Greenwich Borough Council and Blackheath ward for elections to Lewisham Borough Council.